Ochsner Youth STEM Summit

 It's never too early to start planning a Healthcare Career.

-Hosted monthly by the Ochsner Education Outreach team, Ochsner STEM summits provide local elementary and high school students with hands-on exposure to a specific topic within health care.
+Hosted by the Ochsner Education Outreach team, Ochsner STEM summits provide local elementary and high school students with hands-on exposure to a specific topic within health care.
 Topics include Data Science, Bioinformatics, Biomedical Engineering, Nursing Careers, and more.

 To learn about upcoming STEM Summits, follow Ochsner Hospital For Children on Facebook.